-In this document some situations linked with silent, hang-up and abandoned calls can be real emergency calls.
+In this document, some situations linked with silent, hang-up and abandoned calls can be regarding real emergencies.
 Calling-back is not always useful, and in some cases, it can even make the situation worse.
-The only way to solve this kind of situations is by allowing access to 112 through means of communication other than the voice call, without additional overload of PSAPs with false emergency calls.
+The only way to solve this kind of situation is by allowing access to 112 through means of communication other than voice call, without additional overload of PSAPs with false emergency calls.